nCine/nCine-site/build-windows.md

 - `mingw-w64-x86_64-libwebp`
 - `mingw-w64-x86_64-openal`

+### Build the dependency libraries
+In case you don't want the libraries installed system-wide or if you need a debug version, you can use the CMake scripts as per the other platforms:

+    cmake -G "MSYS Makefiles" -S nCine-libraries -B nCine-libraries-build

+Then invoke CMake to compile them:

+    cmake --build nCine-libraries-build

 ### Build the nCine library
 To generate the Makefile for the nCine library open a MSYS2 shell and type: